 ‘As soon as I heard about this project I knew I wanted to be a part of it.
 It was very humbling to be a part of producing these texts, knowing that we were translating the words of people our own age, who campaigned for peace and freedom in incredibly dangerous times, and paid the ultimate price for it.’

-The student translators were also involved in curating and creating materials for an exhibition in the Bodleian’s Proscholium from 18 May to 7 July 2019.
-The students have written one of the text-panels and worked with Dr Alexandra Franklin at the Bibliographical Press to create posters with slogans from, and inspired by, their translations of the pamphlets.
-The exhibition also displays two of the original pamphlets alongside the students’ translations.
+The student translators were also involved in curating and creating materials for a display in the Bodleian’s Proscholium from 18 May to 7 July 2019.
+The students wrote one of the text-panels and worked with Dr Alexandra Franklin at the Bibliographical Press to create posters with slogans from, and inspired by, their translations of the pamphlets.
+The display also displayed two of the original pamphlets alongside the students’ translations.

-For further information, please contact Dr Alexandra Lloyd, alexandra.lloyd[at]seh.ox.ac.uk.
+For further information, please contact Dr Alex Lloyd, alexandra.lloyd[at]seh.ox.ac.uk.